 Over 5,000 sellers set up their stations every Sunday and sell stuff like vintage objects, antiques, Romanian souvenirs, and more.
 Plus, I’m pretty sure there are some genuine objects from the socialist era that you can find here.

 Bazarul cu Amintiri – Targul Valea Cascadelor Address: Bd.
-Timișoara 111, București | Hours: 5:30 am to 1:30 pm Thursday; 6:00 am to 2:00 pm Saturday and Sunday | Admission: 3 lei
+Timișoara 111, București | Hours: 5:30am-1:30pm Thursday; 6am-2pm Saturday and Sunday | Admission: 3 lei

-Vitan Flea Market Address: Splaiul Unirii 450, București | Hours: 8:30 am to 6:00 pm Sunday | Admission: 3.5 lei
+Vitan Flea Market Address: Splaiul Unirii 450, București | Hours: 8:30am-6pm Sunday | Admission: 3.5 lei

-2. Try mici and gogosi at Piata Obor (Obor Market)
+2. Piata Obor (Obor Market)

 Next, visit Piata Obor (Obor Market).
-The market has been around for more than 300 years, making it the oldest (and biggest) market in Bucharest!
+The market has been around for more than 300 years, making it the oldest (and biggest) market in Bucharest.
 Locals come here frequently to shop because of the food’s freshness and the excellent prices.

 The market consists of a three-storey indoor and outdoor area with many vendors under tents or around the major corridors.

 The indoor market has vendors selling fresh produce on the ground floor, meat and other produce on the second and homeware on the third.
-And the outdoor area has vendors selling houseware and even cooked food.
+And the outdoor area has vendors selling housewares and even cooked food.

 Speaking of cooked food, you have to try gogosi (fried sweet pastry) at one of the food stalls.
 There are plain ones or ones stuffed with chocolate or cheese.

-Address: Strada Ziduri Moși 4, București | Hours: 7:00 am to 7:00 pm Monday to Friday; 7:00 am to 6:00 pm Saturday; 7:00 am to 4:00 pm Sunday
+Address: Strada Ziduri Moși 4, București | Hours: 7am-7pm Monday to Friday; 7am-4pm Saturdays & Sundays

-3. Roam around Parcul Herăstrău aka King Mihai I Park
+3. Parcul Herăstrău (King Mihai I Park)

-You can easily spend a whole day in Herastrau Park but since you are on a tight 2-day Bucharest itinerary, check out some of these highlights in the park:
+You can easily spend a whole day in Herastrau Park, but since you are on a tight 2-day Bucharest itinerary, check out some of these highlights in the park:

 - Arcul de Triumf (Arch of Triumph) – the 27m tall monument commemorating Romania’s participation in WWI.
 It was remodelled after the Arc de Triomphe in Paris.